plain-solutions-gmbh/kirby-form-block-suite/README.md

 To use the built-in styling, add the following line into the head element of your website before your styling: `<?= snippet('blocks/formcore/styles') ?>`

-**Change the default colors**

-Add and modify following code to your CSS:
+To change the default colors, add this lines to your stylesheed:

 ```css
 :root {